Why Christmas is the season to be jolly and melancholy (and why that’s okay)

 Magne Furuholmen

-If Furuholmen and Aurora are all about embracing the darkness, then Steven Moffat, that fine poet of the television age, found a beautifully optimistic way of framing the bleak midwinter, describing Christmas in one of his spookily magical Doctor Who episodes as being “halfway out of the dark”.
+If Furuholmen and Aurora (and if you haven’t heard her gorgeous version of Walking in the Air, by the way, I’d urge you to correct that immediately) are all about embracing the darkness, then Steven Moffat, that fine poet of the television age, found a beautifully optimistic way of framing the bleak midwinter, describing Christmas in one of his spookily magical Doctor Who episodes as being “halfway out of the dark”.
 And what better way of marking that halfway staging post than with a celebration of love and family, of peace on Earth and goodwill to all men and – yes – with some pretty lights to mark our way?
 Grouch all you like about the tacky, grasping, commercial side of Christmas – with its Black Friday brawls, rip-off ‘winter wonderlands’ and the bloody Coca-Cola truck – but chuck out the tree and the shiny baubles and December would basically just be an early January.
 And no-one’s clamouring for an extra slice of January, are they?

 Over the years, I’ve taken an increasingly literal approach to the business of trying to recapture the magic of childhood Christmases – by, for example, re-watching the films and TV shows I loved back then.
 And I’m far from alone in this: during December, Twitter is full of people slipping into a warm nostalgia bath of The Box of Delights or A Charlie Brown Christmas.
 Though I suspect, like me, the magical, transcendental moment they’re looking for always remains tantalisingly just out of reach.